 Now, to access Chrome Flags, you simply need to put “chrome://flags” or “about://flags” in the address bar of your Chrome browser and hit Enter.

-This will open up the Chrome Flags page where you’ll see several experimental features listed.
-There is a short description below each experiment along with the supported platforms.
-When you scroll down to the bottom, you can see some of the feature listed under a section named Unavailable Experiments which is probably because of the missing support for Windows OS.
+This will open up the Chrome Flags page, where you’ll see several experimental features listed.
+There is a short description below each experiment, along with the supported platforms.
+When you scroll down to the bottom, you can see some of the features listed under a section named Unavailable Experiments, which is probably because of the missing support for Windows OS.

 To enable any feature, you need to click on the Enable button or select Enabled from the drop-down menu.
 Whenever you enable any setting, you’ll have to relaunch your browser for the changes to take effect.

 Some of the useful Chrome Flag settings are:

 - Touch UI Layout